micromaomao/blog/content/linux-ick/en.md

 <a class="make-diff" href="diffs/0012-Defining-structure-to-store-modified-pages.patch"></a>

-The Linux kernel uses the &ldquo;Slab allocator&rdquo; for kernel memory allocations, and the way it works is by allocating objects into &lsquo;slabs&rsquo; depending on its size.
+The Linux kernel uses the &ldquo;Slab allocator&rdquo; for kernel memory allocations, and the way it works is by allocating objects into &lsquo;slabs&rsquo; depending on their size.
 The built-in `kmalloc` function determines which slab to use based on power-of-2 size (see [`__kmalloc_index`](https://github.com/micromaomao/linux-dev/blob/v6.12.9/include/linux/slab.h#L654)).
-Therefore, we make our tree nodes `struct ick_modified_page` be short, and store the actual 4096 bytes of original page content in a separate allocation.
+Therefore, we make our tree nodes `struct ick_modified_page` short, and store the actual 4096 bytes of original page content in a separate allocation.

 There is a way to make this better, by using [`kmem_cache_create`](https://kernel.org/doc/html/v6.12/core-api/mm-api.html#c.kmem_cache_create) to create our own slab cache, which can have the exact size we need (<tex>4096 + 8 +\ </tex>`sizeof(struct rb_node)`<tex>\ = 4128</tex> bytes), but let's not worry about that here.

-I've included a spinlock to protect the tree, but this is probably not necessary since we only support one threaded processes anyway.
+I've included a spinlock to protect the tree, but this is probably not necessary since we only support one-threaded processes anyway.
 There's nothing technically preventing us from supporting multiple threads &mdash; but we will have to do some synchronization, including signaling other threads to stop when one thread triggers a revert.
 Since I don't need it for this particular program, this is left as an exercise for the reader.

 We can proceed to implement actually populating the tree and copying off the original content.
 There are various examples for RB tree traversal code in the [kernel docs](https://www.kernel.org/doc/html/v6.12/core-api/rbtree.html#inserting-data-into-an-rbtree).
 We can make use of &ldquo;[Scope-based Cleanup Helpers](https://kernel.org/doc/html/v6.12/core-api/cleanup.html)&rdquo; to automatically free stuff if our function takes an error return path.